bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/troubleshooting-your-setup.md

 <a href='#troubleshooting_short' aria-hidden='true' class='block-anchor'  id='troubleshooting_short'><i aria-hidden='true' class='linkify icon'></i></a>

-## Short or Undescriptive JavaScript Diagnostics
+## Short Un-Descriptive JavaScript Diagnostics

 If JavaScript errors in your browser's developer tools are not reporting filenames and line numbers, try changing your `webpack.conf.js` file's sourcemap entry from: